fatiando/community/CONTRIBUTING.md

 - ⚠️ Write code for us.
 While they can save some *typing time*, one needs to spend time reviewing the generated output and making sure we fully understand the proposed solution.
+- ⚠️ Write code for us that we couldn't write by ourselves.
+This means that it's possible that we don't fully understand the generated code.
 - ⚠️ Write documentation for us.
 Documenting code can help identifying design issues and non-intended uses of the code.
 Make sure the generated text is accurate, and describes well how the piece of code should be used.